Advertiser Disclosure

 1. Biking Down Haleakala

-Mt.
-Haleakala is the largest dormant volcano in the world, rising an impressive 10,023 feet above sea level.
+Mount Haleakala is the largest dormant volcano in the world, rising an impressive 10,023 feet above sea level.
 Haleakala is known for its stunning sunrise views, and one of the most memorable ways to experience a Haleakala sunrise is via bicycle!
-It makes for a very early morning, but a memory you will always cherish.
+It makes for a very early morning but also a memory you will always cherish.

 There are numerous bike rental companies to choose from, but Bike Maui is the most popular.
-Each company will provide bikes, helmets, and cold weather gear for the 20+ mile ride down the mountain.
+Each company provides bikes, helmets, and cold weather gear for the 20-plus-mile ride down the mountain.

 Of course, if biking seems too strenuous, you could get a helicopter flight instead.

-Visit: Pricing will vary by provider, but a typical tour will cost you approximately $160 and run 6+ hours.
+Visit: Pricing varies by provider, but a typical tour will cost you approximately $160 and run 6 or more hours.

 Get There: Tours meet at Haiku Market Place, 810 Haiku Road #120, Haiku, HI 96708.
 Transportation can be arranged with the tour company for an additional fee.